cfjedimaster/raymondcamden2020/about.md

 <h3>Articles</h3>

-I have not done a great job of tracking my various articles on other web sites, but I hope to correct that now.
-Consider the list below a beginning (as of July 2013) and certainly <i>not</i> a complete list.
+I have not done a great job of tracking my various articles on other web sites, but the list below is somewhat complete from 2013 and onward.

 <ul>
 <li><a href="https://snipcart.com/blog/jamstack-hosting-netlify-alternatives">Jamstack Hosting Solutions: Challengers to the Throne</a> for Snipcart</li>